All information in this blog post is correct as of the publishing date, 29.05.19.

 If you are a yoga enthusiast who is looking forward to truly relaxing during your time away, the Jersey National Park will be an absolute pleasure to visit.
 Largely based around beautiful St Brelade’s Bay, there are several well-established yoga tutors who offer outdoor lessons for yogis of all abilities to participate in, many of which take place on the island’s loveliest beaches.

 For something a little different, why not try your hand at stand-up paddleboarding yoga?
 A wholly unique experience which is recommended for those with at least some yoga experience, this amazing session will see you paddle out into the beautiful waters off Ouaisne and Bel Croute and attempt some basic poses whilst balancing in the sea!
-SUP yoga is offered by local practitioner Jennifer Moore, whose website can be explored here.
+SUP yoga is offered by local practitioner Jennifer Moore.

 There are surely few more thrilling ways to get to grips with the Jersey National Park’s epic cliffs than by abseiling down them!
 Once again, there are several groups who encourage visitors to take on this exciting activity, and those who do so will be rewarded with some truly spectacular views across the sea as far as France.